Biden, Harris to make unusual campaign debut in virus era

 “I need someone who understands the pain that so many people in our nation are suffering.
 Whether they’ve lost their job, their business, a loved one to this virus,” Biden continued.
 “This president says he doesn’t want to be distracted by it.
 He doesn’t understand that taking care of the people of this nation – all the people – isn’t a distraction; it’s the job.
 Kamala understands that.”

-Harris was considered a favorite throughout Biden’s search.
-She’d been a regular surrogate campaigner for him for months, with the pair appearing at ease during online fundraisers together and with the senator on her own for events and on television.
+Harris was considered a favorite throughout Biden’s search, and she’s been a regular surrogate campaigner and fundraiser for him since he became the presumptive nominee.

-Trump’s campaign immediately seized on those circumstances, with the president tagging Harris as “Phony Kamala” and casting her as the latest evidence that Biden, a five-decade veteran of the Democratic establishment, is captive to “the radical left.”
+Trump seized on those dynamics, tagging Harris as “Phony Kamala” and casting her as the latest evidence that Biden, a five-decade veteran of the Democratic establishment, is captive to his party’s left flank.

+White House adviser Kellyanne Conway on Wednesday insisted Harris is “very much part of the radical left” and suggested the senator will have a hard time not outshining Biden, whose age and fitness for office Conway frequently mocks.
+“He’s overshadowed basically by almost everyone he comes in contact with,” she said.

-Biden’s campaign seemed prepared for the counteroffensive on Wednesday, noting that just weeks ago, Trump told reporters that Harris would be a “fine choice.”
-Campaign finance records show that before he ran for president, Trump contributed to Harris’ attorney general campaigns in California.
+Biden’s campaign seemed prepared for the counteroffensive, noting that just weeks ago, Trump said Harris would be a “fine choice.”
+And campaign finance records show that Trump contributed as a private citizen to Harris’ attorney general campaigns in California.
 Harris was elected to the Senate in 2016.

-Perhaps further confusing the GOP messaging, national Republican Party operatives on Wednesday highlighted progressives’ criticism of Harris’ record as a prosecutor and California attorney general.
+Further muddying the GOP message, national operatives on Wednesday highlighted progressives’ criticism of Harris’ record as a prosecutor and California attorney general, essentially criticizing her as part of the Democratic establishment.

-Indeed, Harris, like Biden, no longer supports a single-payer health insurance system, and the two are broadly considered part of the Democratic Party’s mainstream.
-But Harris memorably raised her hand during one Democratic primary debate when candidates were asked whether they could back a system that scrapped private health insurance altogether.
+Indeed, Harris no longer supports a single-payer health insurance system, aligning instead with Biden’s proposal to add a public insurance option to compete alongside private plans.
+Still, Harris memorably raised her hand during one Democratic primary debate when candidates were asked whether they could back a system that scrapped private health insurance altogether.

 She has broadly endorsed the Green New Deal, progressives’ most ambitious set of proposals to combat the climate crisis, but she didn’t make that an anchor of her presidential bid.
 Biden has moved left on his climate proposals during the 2020 campaign but has not fully embraced the Green New Deal.